 Depending on the severity of visible facial blood vessels you may need a course of treatment with a minimum of 4 weeks between treatments.
 Dr Natalia will advise the best plan of treatment for you.

-Icing pre-treatment is extremely beneficial and numbs the area to be treated and for most patients is a suitable pain reliever.
-We have local anesthetic cream available.
+Icing before your treatment is extremely beneficial as it numbs the area to be treated and for most patients is a suitable pain reliever.
+We have local anaesthetic cream available.